-NOTE: One yard may sound like a lot for a simple square pillow, but this is assuming you will only need to sew two strips together to give you enough length to cover the cording.
+NOTE: A half yard may sound like a lot for a simple square pillow, but this is assuming you will only need to sew two strips together to give you enough length to cover the cording.
 And, it assumes you are cutting the strips at a full 45° angle, which is the only bias angle quilters like to use.
 For economy, you can certainly use a smaller piece of fabric.
 You will simply end up with more seams in your strip.
 You can also cut at a smaller angle; but the piping will not be as pliable as that cut on a true 45° bias.

 Making the bias tape

 Enough with the math already!
 It's time to start making our bias tape.
 The first step is to cut the bias strips.
 In our example above, we need to cut two 2" bias strips.